buddhist-uni/buddhist-uni.github.io/_tests/similar_content.md

 A series of test cases to measure the quality of the content recommendations algorithm.

-The passing rate at the bottom is a general indicator of the algo's recall rate (~75% passing is considered good enough).
+The passing rate at the bottom is a general indicator of the algo's recall rate.
+It's not meant to be 100%.

 {%- assign cases = page.test_cases -%}
 {%- if site.partial_build -%}